pytchlang/pytch-tutorials/qbert/tutorial.md

 We want Q\*bert to face in the correct direction.
 We can check in the *Images and sounds* tab to see which image this is — it's `"qbert2"`.
-We want Q\*bert to move 28 pixels to the left and 42 pixels up, which we'll do in 14 steps of "2 left, 3 up" to make the movement smoother.
+We want Q\*bert to move 28 pixels to the left and 42 pixels down, which we'll do in 14 steps of "2 left, 3 down" to make the movement smoother.

 {{< commit move-down-on-arrow >}}